erfan2255/TS2D3DFIX/README.md

 GPU: wine 3.10 (Turnip & VirtIO) - wine 4.0 (Turnip)

--Red Hat VirtIO not supported causes black screen and crashes immediately.
+- Red Hat VirtIO GPU ID not supported causes black screen and crashes immediately (use fake gpu name)

 ### What about Exagear?
 Nice Idea
 I would always thinking it is really possible to apply that in exagear or not.
 After weeks I got it how to avoid this error so applied patches in builtin cache then game works perfect using these workarounds.